 It’s happened again.
-Another summer is over, and fall is already here.
+Another winter is already here.
 We all know what THAT means.
 The yearly battle to stay fit and healthy through the holidays is about to begin.
 There are 35 days between Thanksgiving and New Years.
 In between those two holidays, we’ll each be faced with all sorts of fitness-busting temptations; parties, family gatherings, trips, and holiday stress.
+How have they been for you so far?

 It’s easy to throw your normal exercise habits out the window, justifying it with the typical holiday excuses: too busy, too stressed, too cold outside, etc. But slacking off on your fitness program isn’t doing you any favors.
 Consider this eye opener.
 According to Women’s Health, you can lose up to 20% percent of your cardiovascular fitness if you quit exercising cold-turkey between Thanksgiving and New Year’s.
 That’s a pretty hefty chunk of heart health!
 Don’t allow the holiday season to derail your fitness.
 Try these suggestions to keep you moving and exercising from Thanksgiving through the New Year….and beyond!